waynegramlich/Fab/README.md

 ## Overview

-The overall strategy is that overall project is nested tree of ApexPart's.
+The overall strategy is that an overall project is nested tree of ApexPart's.
-The ApexPart tree leaf nodes are individual physical parts and the interior nodes are sub-assemblies.
+The ApexPart tree leaf nodes are individual physical parts that can be purchased/manufactured and the interior nodes are sub-assemblies.
 The way that each physical part is developed to create a Python class that sub-classes ApexPart and provides a small number of required methods.

-The process of an ApexPart is as follows:
+The process of using an ApexPart is as follows:
 1. Various lengths and angles are defined.
 2. 3D points, called ApexVector's, are defined using the various lengths and angles.
 3. Subsets of the ApexVector's are projected onto a 2D plane to form lines, arcs,